Empirical evidence for the spherical shape of Earth: Aircraft and spacecraft

 People in high-flying aircraft or skydiving from high-altitude balloons can plainly see the curvature of Earth.
 Low-flying planes and commercial airliners do not necessarily fly high enough to make this obvious, especially when passenger windows narrow the field of view or clouds or terrain reduce the effective height from the visible surface.
 Trying to measure the curvature of the horizon by taking a picture is complicated by the fact that both windows and camera lenses can produce distorted images depending on the angle used.
 An extreme version of this effect can be seen in the fisheye lens.
 Scientific measurements would require a carefully calibrated lens.

 Photos of the ground taken from airplanes over a large enough area also do not fit seamlessly together on a flat surface, but do fit on a roughly spherical surface.
 Aerial photographs of large areas must be corrected to account for curvature.

 Many pictures have been taken of the entirety of Earth by satellites launched by a variety of governments and private organizations.
 From high orbits, where half the planet can be seen at once, it is plainly spherical.
 The only way to piece together all the pictures taken of the ground from lower orbits so that all the surface features line up seamlessly and without distortion is to put them on an approximately spherical surface.

 Astronauts in low Earth orbit can personally see the curvature of the planet, and travel all the way around several times a day.
 The astronauts who travelled to the Moon have seen the entire Moon-facing half at once, and can watch the sphere rotate once a day (approximately; the Moon is also moving with respect to Earth).

 When the supersonic aircraft Concorde took off not long after sunset from London and flew westward to New York, it outran the Sun's apparent motion westward – and therefore passengers aboard observed the Sun rising in the west as they travelled.
 After landing in New York, passengers watched a second sunset in the west.

 Because the speed of the Sun's shadow is slower in polar regions (due to the steeper angle), even a subsonic aircraft can overtake the sunset when flying at high latitudes.
 One photographer used a roughly circular route around the North Pole to take pictures of 24 sunsets in the same 24-hour period, pausing westward progress in each time zone to let the shadow of the Sun catch up.
 The surface of Earth rotates at 180.17 mph at 80° north or south, and 1040.4 mph at the equator.

+Ring-laser gyroscope

+In the documentary Behind the Curve, Bob Knodel uses a ring-laser gyroscope to attempt to prove that the earth does not rotate.
+The results instead showed a 15 degree per hour drift, due to the earth's rotation.